 The Admissions Committee will not review any portion of your application until we have all required application materials, including your LSAT score.
 If you already have an LSAT score on record but are registered for a future LSAT administration, we will not complete your file until the next LSAT score posts, unless you ask the Admissions Office to go ahead and complete your file.
 In that event, it is possible that the Admissions Committee will evaluate your file and issue a decision before your next score posts.

 For how long is my LSAT score valid?

 You must have received your LSAT score within five years of the date of your application to the Law School.

-Does the Committee read the LSAT writing sample?
+Does the Admissions Committee read the LSAT writing sample?